 One of the most prized attributes of the School of Graduate Studies is the diversity of the programs we offer.
 We have students from various academic, cultural, and professional backgrounds and this trait allows the curriculum to advance beyond the classroom.
+Each program has its own unique quality and these are what set our program classroom.
 Each program has its own unique quality and these are what set our programs apart from other universities in the metro Atlanta area.
 Whether you are looking to pursue a career in the area of education, nursing, healthcare management, archival studies, or liberal studies, Clayton State University's School of Graduate Studies has the perfect fit for you.
 Our programs include:

-- Master of Business Administration, concentrations in Accounting, Human Resource Leadership, International Business, Sports and Entertainment Management, and Supply Chain Management; - Master of Science in Nursing, concentration in Family Nurse Practitioner; - Master of Archival Studies; - Master of Arts in Teaching, with concentrations in Biology, English, History and Mathematics; - Master of Science in Clinical/Counseling Psychology; - Master of Arts in Liberal Studies, concentrations in English, History, Mathematics, Philosophy, Political Science and Liberal Studies; - Master of Health Administration; - Master of Science in Criminal Justice.
+- Master of Business Administration, concentrations in Accounting, Human Resource Leadership, International Business, Sports and Entertainment Management, and Supply Chain Management; - Master of Science in Nursing, concentration in Family Nurse Practitioner; - Master of Archival Studies; - Master of Arts in Teaching, with concentrations in Biology, English, History and Mathematics; - Master of Science in Clinical/Counseling Psychology; - Master of Arts in Liberal Studies, concentrations in English, History, Mathematics, Philosophy, Public Administration and Liberal Studies; - Master of Health Administration; - Master of Science in Criminal Justice; - Post-Master's Certificate in Human Resource Leadership, International Business, Sports and Entertainment Management, Supply Chain Management, and Family Nurse Practitioner.